ryanmorillo/excel.vim/README.md

 + For `vim 7.3`, it works well for almost all kinds of file formats,
   ie. `.xls`,`.xlam`,`.xla`,`.xlsb`,`.xlsx`,`.xlsm`,`.xltx`,`.xltm`,`.xlt`
   but for `vim 7.4`, only data of `.xla`, `.xls`, `.xlt` file will be parsed when opened up.
-  For others you can run `:call ParseExcel()` in vim after opening them.
+  For other formats you should run `:call ParseExcel()` in vim after opening them.

 + It will parse all sheets by default, displaying them on different tabs.